jonhillery/jonhillery.github.io/index.md

 <div class="intro" markdown="1">
 I'm a PhD student in the [UCLA Department of Mathematics](https://ww3.math.ucla.edu/), interested in representation theory.
 I was previously a student at UC Berkeley and Cambridge University.

-For Fall 2024, I'm a TA for Math 33A Linear Algebra and Applications.
-My officer hours are TBA.
 </div>

 <div class="me" markdown="1">